 3. Open up creation

 The Pocket Guide to Social Video

-With the high demand of online video, though, many outlets still have dedicated video teams.
-There’s nothing wrong with this, and in many cases it is necessary to keep up with demand.
+With the high demand for online video, though, many outlets still have dedicated video teams.
+There’s nothing wrong with this, and in many cases, it is necessary to keep up with demand.
 However, don’t limit your video efforts – especially your social video efforts – to just this team.

 Writers, marketers, editors, and any member of your organization is a resource.
 They all can and should be creating videos to pair with their non-video content and support the greater strategy.
 A wide variety of creative voices and perspectives only strengthens your efforts.

 Your brand’s voice plays an important role in your social video content.
 Be sure to tailor that tone to social platforms.
 Be playful, direct, and funny when able.
 Social users respond best to voices that feel distinctly human, not like the long arm of a marketing division.

 Your voice is more than just the language and tone, it’s also the nature of video content.
 Balance your efforts between trending, of-the-moment content and evergreen videos that can be reshared or recut.
 Striking such a balance allows you to consistently affirm your identity while also presenting a relevant voice responding to the moment.